 No, not really.
 To me they're more like critical essays.
 In the educational background I carry, essays are most commonly writing about other writing.
 So Chronotope’s perfume, at least in my head, are in response to other perfumes and to the meanings that we assign, rightly or wrongly, to perfume.
 I make perfume about perfume.

 —Do you compound your perfumes yourself?
 Did you design them yourself?

 Yes and yes.
-I did not (and can't imagine that I'll ever) involve any third parties in the ideation or composition of my perfume formulas, and I plan to operate as a one-man shop until I can't manage to any longer.
+I did not (and can't imagine that I'll ever) involve any third parties in the ideation or composition of my perfume formulas, though if I scale up to eventually need someone to help me with compounding and bottling some day, that’d be great.
+I want to maintain my control over the formulas for as long as I do this work, though—and I plan to operate as a one-man shop until I can't manage to any longer.

 —How did you learn to make perfume?